Clinical Graph-Mediated Distillation for Unpaired MRI-to-CFI Hypertension Prediction: Performance Evaluation

-Fig.~\ref{fig:ablation_a} ablates data availability: performance improves as more informative inputs are provided, and CGMD remains best overall, indicating that MRI→fundus transfer adds benefit beyond clinical features and/or fundus images alone (or simple concatenation).
+Fig.~\ref{fig:ablation_a} ablates data availability: performance improves as more informative inputs are provided, and CGMD remains best overall, indicating that MRI$\rightarrow$fundus adds benefit beyond clinical features and/or fundus images alone (or simple concatenation).
+Critically, the Fundus+Clinical condition already accesses the same 15 biomarkers used to build CGMD's targets, so the further gain to CGMD is attributable solely to the MRI-derived graph-mediated supervision, holding biomarker access fixed and ruling out a clinical-feature shortcut.
 Fig.~\ref{fig:ablation_b} ablates prior construction for the unpaired fundus cohort.
-Local baselines propagate teacher embeddings over a clinical similarity graph (kNN; GraphSAGE ~\cite{hamilton2017inductive}) without label gating, while global baselines use class-conditional means (Global Class Mean) or cohort-level averages (Global Mean).
-CGMD outperforms all alternatives, supporting that combining patient-specific, graph-mediated priors with class-consistent (label-gated) aggregation is key for effective distillation in the disjoint-cohort setting.
+Local baselines propagate teacher embeddings over a clinical similarity graph ($k$NN; GraphSAGE~\cite{hamilton2017inductive}) without label gating, while global baselines use class-conditional means (Global Class Mean) or cohort-level averages (Global Mean).
+CGMD outperforms all alternatives, consistent with the benefit of combining patient-specific, graph-mediated priors with class-consistent (label-gated) aggregation; however, as the local baselines also differ in propagation strategy, this comparison does not isolate label gating alone, and a controlled ablation is left to future work.

+\textbf{Qualitative Analysis.} Fig.~\ref{fig:gradcam} shows a representative disagreement case in which CGMD predicts correctly while both baselines fail.
+The baselines concentrate on a narrow region near the optic disc, whereas CGMD attends to a broader retinal area, consistent with diffuse vascular feature utilization.